Golden Monkey Facts. 5 things most PEOPLE don’t know.

 These groups vary in sizes according to the altitudes of their habitats.
 Most of the golden monkeys in higher altitude areas live in smaller groups compared to their counterparts in lower altitude.

-Golden monkeys love comfortability and sleep in groups of four in thick bamboo areas that provide enough shelter to sleep during the night.
+Golden monkeys love comfort and sleep in groups of four in thick bamboo areas that provide enough shelter to sleep during the night.

-Golden monkeys are generally very playful (even by monkey standards) and they are a joy to look at.
+Golden monkeys are generally very playful (even by the standards of monkeys) and they are a joy to look at.
 Most people who come to Uganda to track golden monkeys usually bundle it up with a wildlife and gorilla trekking safari.

-For those who are fascinated with primates, the highlight of the trips is usually seeing chimps, gorillas, golden monkeys and the other primate species like baboons, colobuses and L’ Hoest monkeys.
+For those who are fascinated with primates, the highlight of Uganda and Rwanda safaris is usually seeing chimps, gorillas, golden monkeys and the other primate species like baboons, colobuses and L’ Hoest monkeys.

-If you are interested in tracking golden monkeys (and the other primates too) don’t hesitate to contact us about your specific needs.
+If you are interested in tracking golden monkeys (and the other primates) don’t hesitate to contact us about your specific needs.
 Our team will be eager to assist.

 Share on social networks